OraOpenSource/OXAR/docs/install_notes.md

 ## node4ords

 `note4ords` is a simple application written in Node.js that aims to be a proxy around the Tomcat web container.
-The files for this application are found in `/var/www/node4ords` as well as a systemd service file located at: `/etc/systemd/system/node4ords.service`.
+The files for this application are found in `/opt/node4ords` as well as a systemd service file located at: `/etc/systemd/system/node4ords.service`.
 It also has some easy to set up configurations at: /etc/node4ords.conf.
+To view any logs associated with node4ords, you can refer to: `/var/log/node4ords.log` - this is setup with a configuration file for rsyslog, and can be located at: `/etc/rsyslog.d/node4ords.conf`.

 ## Bower